mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

   finding bugs.'
 ---

-I love code reviews.
-They are my favorite part of working with other developers.
-Unfortunately, most of the articles about code reviews focus solely on the easy part of code reviews: finding bugs.
+If you Google "code reviews", you'll find article after article describing code reviews from the perspective of finding bugs.

 I can only assume these articles were written in the future, where your teammates are robots.
 In that world, your teammates send you code that they believe is high quality, and you give them a long list of reasons why it's not.
 This list warms their cold, robot hearts, as it brings them one step closer to eliminating the need for you as the sole human on the team.